giantswarm/docs/sources/installation/gettingstarted2.md

 ### Uploading to a Docker registry

-To use this Docker image it has to be built and uploaded to a repository.
+To use this Docker image it has to be built and uploaded to a registry.
 It's up to you to decide which registry you want to use.
 Giant Swarm offers you a private registry, so we explain how to upload ("push") to that one here.

+For more information on using the Giant Swarm registry, see our [registry reference](../reference/registry.md).

 Before pushing to the registry, you have to log in with the `docker` client.
 Use this command: